Benjamin of Petrograd

-Background and education
+Early life

 Benjamin was born to a priestly family in the pogost (village) of Nimenskii in the Andreevskii volost of the Kargopolsky Uyezd near Arkhangelsk in the Olonets Governorate in the northwest of the Russian Empire.

 He graduated from the Olonets Theological Seminary in 1893 and earned his candidate of theology degree from the St. Petersburg Spiritual Academy in 1897, defending a thesis on Archbishop Arcadius of Olonets' anti-heretical activities.
 In 1895 he was tonsured a monk and given the name Benjamin; later that year he was ordained a hierodeacon (deacon-monk) and the following year he was ordained a hieromonk (priest-monk).

 Following his graduation he taught sacred scripture at the Riga Theological Seminary (1897–1898) following which he was inspector of the Kholm Theological Seminary (1898–1899) and the St. Petersburg Spiritual Academy (1899–1902).
-In 1902 he became rector of the Samara Theologocal Seminary and he was bestowed with the rank of archimandrite.
+In 1902 he became rector of the Samara Theological Seminary and he was bestowed with the rank of archimandrite.
 In 1905 he became rector of the St. Petersburg Spiritual Academy.